twgr/ccfs/README.md

 ### Contribution guidelines ###

-Any conversions to other code formats would be appreciated
+Any conversions to other code formats would be appreciated, send me an email if you would like to contribute / require assistance.

 ### Who do I talk to? ###